 Tamar Valley Meats is in the Tamar View Nurseries complex (on the left as you come up to us from Plymouth / Saltash) which select meat direct from their farm.
 Just slightly further away but well worth a visit is Bray’s Butchers in Tideford and do try one of their fresh Pasties!

 For the best and freshest fish (normally caught that day!) visit the award-winning Pengelly’s Fishmongers (in Looe and Liskeard).

 If you are visiting Tavistock, then Roots & Vines is well worth investigation selling fresh local produce including fruit, vegetables, beers, wines, preserves, cheese, artisan bread and more.

-Saltash Local Food Market is on the first Friday each month to get some tasty treats without the food miles!
-Or there is the Callington Country Market every Wednesday morning.
+Callington Country Market is on the first Sunday of each month.
 Tavistock Farmers’ Market is well worth a visit (voted the ‘Best Farmer’s Market in the South West’ and a finalist for Britain’s Favourite Farmers’ Market) and in this attractive riverside town.
 The markets take place on the 2nd, 4th and 5th Saturdays of each month.
 In Plymouth, the Royal William Yard Good Food Market is on the first Sunday of each month.
-Also Tamar Grow Local offers online orders for delivery or collection of produce from within the Tamar Valley (hopefully their markets will restart soon as well).
+Tamar Grow Local offers online orders for delivery or collection of produce from within the Tamar Valley (hopefully their markets will restart soon as well).